SepViT: Separable Vision Transformer: SepViT

 where $3NC^2$ is the extra cost of encoding window tokens in Linear layers. $2N(M^2+1)^2C$ indicates the matrix multiplications involved in the self-attention for $N$ windows, where $M^2+1$ represents the $M^2$ pixel tokens in a window and its corresponding window token.
 Thanks to that the number of sub-windows $N$ is usually a small value, the extra costs caused by window tokens can be ignored.

-{\bf PWA.} Since the window token summarizes the global information of a local window, the proposed PWA helps to efficiently perform information exchange among windows in a window level instead of pixel level.
-Concretely, the complexity of PWA is given as follows:
+{\bf PSA.} Since the window token summarizes the global information of a local window, the proposed PSA helps to efficiently perform information exchange among windows in a window level instead of pixel level.
+Concretely, the complexity of PSA is given as follows:

-where $2NC^2$ represents the little cost of computing the query and key with $N$ window tokens, while the value branch is zero-cost. $N^2C$ indicates the computation of generating attention map with $N$ window tokens in a window level, which saves computational cost for PWA to a great extent.
+where $2NC^2$ represents the little cost of computing the query and key with $N$ window tokens, while the value branch is zero-cost. $N^2C$ indicates the computation of generating attention map with $N$ window tokens in a window level, which saves computational cost for PSA to a great extent.
 Finally, $NHWC$ indicates the matrix multiplication between the attention map and the feature maps.